What happened to Jesus’s disciples post-Easter–in the weeks after Jesus’ resurrection?

 Over 500 people saw Jesus during this time.
 They would have recognized him.

 None of the Gospels detail what Jesus taught them.
-The physician Luke in Acts 1 mentioned Jesus spoke to his disciples about the Kingdom of God.
+The physician Luke in Acts 1 mentioned that Jesus spoke to his disciples about the Kingdom of God.

 Given they’d seen him raised from the dead, it’s likely they reviewed what Jesus told them before his crucifixion.

-They asked if Jesus now would restore the kingdom of Israel.
+They asked if Jesus would now restore the kingdom of Israel.

 “It is not for you to know times or seasons that the Father has fixed by his own authority.
 8 But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”